NextronSystems/thor-manual/signatures/ioc-types.rst

    Keyword IOCs are deprecated.
 If you use keyword IOCs, consider switching to either keyword YARA rules or Sigma rules.

-Keyword IOCs are applied to the text formatted objects as they are printed when using ``--log-object``.
+Keyword IOCs are applied to all objects; more specifically, to text formatted objects as they are printed when using ``--log-object``.

 One use case would be to have different strings which you encountered in Scheduled Tasks within Windows.